sguox002/leetcode/leetcode-all.md

 ->>

 <<-1404	Number of Steps to Reduce a Number in Binary Representation to One    		50.5%	Medium
-reduce to 1: if it is even, divide by 2, if it is odd, add 1. approach 1: simulate the process with string add. approach 2: optimize with a cf.
+reduce to 1: if it is even, divide by 2, if it is odd, add 1. (remove the LSB using 1 or two steps) approach 1: simulate the process with string add.
+O(N^2) approach 2: optimize with a cf. rememble the bit operation using & and >>.
 ->>

 <<-1408	String Matching in an Array    		62.6%	Easy